yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2020/index.md

 [german77](https://github.com/yuzu-emu/yuzu/pull/5178) is back in action with a couple of input improvements.

-Adding a way to invert an analog stick axis was a problem we didn’t expect to have on Xbox and PlayStation controllers, but some alternative brands don’t seem to follow the specifications very closely.
-[Now if you right click on an axis, you get the option to invert it.](https://github.com/yuzu-emu/yuzu/pull/5233)
+Adding a way to invert an analog stick axis was a problem we did not expect to have on Xbox and PlayStation controllers, but some alternative brands don’t seem to follow the specifications very closely.
+Now if you right-click on an axis, you get the [option to invert it.](https://github.com/yuzu-emu/yuzu/pull/5233)

 {{< imgs
 	"./invert.png| "